atc-project/atomic-threat-coverage/README.md

 </details>

 <br>

 This entity needed to test specific technical controls and detections.
-Detailed description could be found in [official repo](https://github.com/redcanaryco/atomic-red-team).
+Detailed description could be found in official [site](https://atomicredteam.io).

 #### Analytics.csv